-Parallel, Perpendicular to Stud/Joist – select if panels should be parallel or perpendicular to the studs or joist.
+Parallel, Perpendicular to Stud/Joist – select whether panels should be parallel or perpendicular to the joist.

 Bottom/Base Extension, Top/End Extension

-Bottom/Base Extension, Top/End Extension – adds an offset from the wall base or end.
+Bottom/Base Extension, Top/End Extension – adds an offset from the roof base or end.

 Sloped Bottom/Base Extension, Sloped Top/End Extension

-Sloped Bottom/Base Extension, Sloped Top/End Extension - add an offset from the wall base or end for sloped walls.
+Sloped Bottom/Base Extension, Sloped Top/End Extension – add an offset from the roof base or end for sloped roofs.

 Division Horizontal/Vertical Offset

-Division Horizontal/Vertical Offset – adds division offset from the wall bottom or left side.
+Division Horizontal/Vertical Offset – adds division offset from the roof bottom or left side.